aqualinkorg/aqualink-app/packages/api/README.md

 We run daily updates using Firebase Cloud Functions.

-#### Environment Variables
+#### Prerequisite

-Before exporting your functions, make sure that the environment variables are set properly using the chosen environment.
+Before running daily updates for the first time, you will need to augment your reef table with timezone and maximum monthly mean temperature.
+To do so, you can simply use the convenience script `yarn augment-reefs`.

+In addition, you will need to set the environment variables in Firebase:

 ```
 export $(grep -v '^#' .env.staging | xargs) && firebase functions:config:set database.url=$DATABASE_URL sofar_api.token=$SOFAR_API_TOKEN